mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-xi-chaucer-wycliffe-and-the-reign-of-richard-ii.md

 Another landscape artist is Chaucer.
 They has been a long period without much literary progress, until Chaucer composes the earliest, for us understandable poetry with the Canterbury Tales.

 _**[If you are interested, check out the entirety of the **_[**Canterbury Tales,_ in summary, right here_**](https://www.kittythinks.com/the-canterbury-tales-by-chaucer-the-knight-the-miller-the-reeve/)_**]**_

+In 1388, aged 23, Richard II. decides to rule on his own behalf.
+He is rather successful initially.
+He manages to make peace with the French and calm the struggles with the Irish.

+Unfortunately, he also spends large amount of florins on his household and literature.
+While this furthers the arts, it soon leads to megalomania.

+By 1397, he is busy partitioning Parliament to grant him the import tax for wool, for his personal use.
+Most of England's prosperity is derived from wool, so this is a significant amount.

+He also banishes his cousin, Henry of Lancaster and the Duke of Norfolk without trial.

+When Richard leaves for Ireland in 1399, Henry of Lancaster comes back from his exile to take back his estates, and with much help, topples the king.

+Richard II. is kept in confinement.
+He dies on 14.
+February 1400 of starvation.